MicrosoftLearning/AI-900-AIFundamentals.pt-BR/Instructions/04-module-04.md

 ---
 lab:
-  title: Explorar a análise de texto
+  title: 'Explorar a análise de texto'
 ---

 # <a name="explore-text-analytics"></a>Explorar a análise de texto